MolecularAI/GraphINVENT/README.md

 ### Benchmarking models
 Models can be easily benchmarked using MOSES.
-To do this, we recommend reading the MOSES documentation, available at *https://github.com/molecularsets/moses*.
+To do this, we recommend reading the MOSES documentation, available at https://github.com/molecularsets/moses.
 If you want to compare to previously benchmarked models you will have to train models using the MOSES datasets.

 Once you have a satisfactorily trained model, you can run a generation job to create 30,000 new structures.
 GraphINVENT will write these molecules to a SMILES file, which will be created in the *generation/* dir within the job directory.
 The generated structures can then be used as the <generated dataset> in MOSES evaluation jobs.

 ## Examples
-An example training set is available in *data/gdb13_1K/*.
+An example training set is available in [./data/gdb13_1K/](./data/gdb13_1K/).
 It is a small (1K) subset of GDB-13 and is already preprocessed.

 ## Hyperparameters

 ### Default parameters and hyperparameters
-The parameters and hyperparameters in *graphinvent/parameters/defaults.py* are the defaults that will be used for any job unless they are overwritten by an *input.csv* in the job directory.
-The hyperparameters in *graphinvent/parameters/defaults.py* are generally "good" for these models, but of course the "ideal" hyperparameters will vary slightly depending on the dataset.
+The parameters and hyperparameters in *./graphinvent/parameters/defaults.py* are the defaults that will be used for any job unless they are overwritten by an *input.csv* in the job directory.
+The hyperparameters in *./graphinvent/parameters/defaults.py* are generally "good" for these models, but of course the "ideal" hyperparameters will vary slightly depending on the dataset.
 In particular, parameters related to the learning rate decay are sensitive to the dataset, so a bit of experimentation here is recommended when changing datasets as these parameters can make a difference between an "okay" model and a well-trained model.
 These parameters are:

 * *init_lr*
 * *min_rel_lr*
 * *lrdf*
 * *lrdi*

-Note that not all parameters defined in *graphinvent/parameters/defaults.py* are model parameters/hyperparameters; many are simply practical, such as the path to the datasets being studied.
+Note that not all parameters defined in *./graphinvent/parameters/defaults.py* are model-related hyperparameters; many are simply practical parameters and settings, such as the path to the datasets being studied.

 ### Dataset parameters
 The most important parameters to overwrite are those related to the dataset in question, such as the atom types present in the dataset, the formal charges present in the dataset, etc (unless you happen to be studying subsets of GDB-13, in which case you won't need to change the defaults).
 These can be determined using popular cheminformatics toolkits (such as RDKit or OEChem).

 You will also need to know the atom count for the largest molecule in your training set.
 GraphINVENT does not calculate this as it is slow for very large datasets, so it is better if this is calculated beforehand.
-We have provided a script in *tools/*, called *get_max_n_nodes.py* that can do this for you.
+We have provided a script, [./tools/get_max_n_nodes.py](./tools/get_max_n_nodes.py) that can do this for you.

 ## Contributors
 [@rociomer](https://www.github.com/rociomer)